 Speed tape indications.
 Soon after the introduction of the PLI, a vertical scale airspeed indicator was developed and added to electronic flight displays.
-This offered the opportunity to calculate and place airspeed-related data such as maximum, minimum, maneuvering, and reference speeds on the airspeed instrument (see figure 7).
+This offered the opportunity to calculate and place airspeed-related data such as maximum, minimum, maneuvering, and reference speeds on the airspeed instrument (fig. 11).
 All Boeing models currently in production have this capability.